toenu23/angular-simplewizard/README.md

-In your view files, the following functions are available:
+The following functions are exposed to the scope and available in your view files:

-`wizardSubmit()`: Submit the current step.
+- `wizardSubmit()` Submit the current step.
 The wizard will perform validation and navigate to the next step if successful.
 Ideally, this function is given as the `ng-submit`parameter of the form.

-`wizardBack([toReset])`: Navigate to the previous step.
+- `wizardBack([toReset])` Navigate to the previous step.
 The optional parameter `toReset` (Array) contains the names of keys of the model to reset to their inital state.
 This may be necessary if the user navigates back multiple steps.

-`wizardNext()`: Go to the next step without validation
+- `wizardNext()` Go to the next step without validation

-`wizardGoTo(step)`: Go to any step defined in the template
+- `wizardGoTo(step)` Go to any step defined in the template

-`wizardReset()`: Completely reset the wizard and return to the inital step
+- `wizardReset()` Completely reset the wizard and return to the inital step

 ### Demo ###
 To do